 A Grounded Bird

 Andersen slipped inside his remote estate and flipped on the television.
 Reporters labeled him a child molester, a creep, a predator.
 Twitter, Facebook, and social media exploded.
 Allegations were flying and rumors were swirling.
 Andersen was trapped in his house, unable to defend himself or his reputation from what was shaping up to be a career-ending, life-altering mistake, one he was unaware he had even committed.

 While the Nuggets battled the Lakers in the 2012 NBA playoffs, Andersen battled for his life.
 A man who had come so far was deliberately left behind by the Nuggets and essentially dismissed from the team.
 After all, what team would want a man being investigated as a child sex offender?
 What team would want a man accused of having child pornography on their roster?

 Who Is The Birdman

 But basketball intervened and rerouted his life.
-It sent him to China and North Dakota, New Mexico and North Carolina in search of a professional career.
-Andersen wanted a permanent home, something he missed out on as a troubled youth bouncing around from one youth home to the next.
+It sent him to China, North Dakota, New Mexico, and North Carolina in search of a professional career.
+Andersen wanted a permanent home, something he missed out on as a troubled youth bouncing around from one home to the next.

 Soaring To The League